johanley/book-les-mots-ont-une-ame/readme.md

 Perhaps it's best not to rely on it for either detection of encoding or conversion of encoding.
 In Notepad++, 'ANSI' means different things.

-Its 'Convert to...' operations preserve glyphs, while changing bytes that represent those glyphs.
+Its 'Convert to...' operations *preserve glyphs*, while changing bytes that represent those glyphs.
-Above the 'Convert to...' part, operations preserve bytes, but change displayed glyphs.
+Above the 'Convert to...' part, operations *preserve bytes*, but change displayed glyphs.
-** WARNING ** : These are two completely different operations!
+These are two completely different operations!
 I find this all rather confusing and unclear for casual use.

 ## General Notes
 The general flow:
-- find or write the source text (usually with the CP1252 encoding (also known as 'windows-1252')
+- find or write the source text (usually with the *CP1252* encoding (also known as *windows-1252*)
-- a JavaCC parser reads the text and emits PostScript dictionaries (saved to files) containing the 'runs' of text having the same style
+- a JavaCC parser reads the text and emits PostScript code containing the *runs* of text having the same style
-- a 'MAIN.PS' PostScript file reads the dictionary files and, if needed, it allows for custom, manual changes
+- a 'BOOK.PS' PostScript file reads the dictionary files and, if needed, it allows for custom, manual changes
 - a Ghostscript command changes the PostScript into the final PDF
 - you print the book using lulu.com or similar